dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/custom-formatting/custom-formatting-based-upon-data-cs.md

 **Figure 10**: Create an Event Handler for the GridView's `RowDataBound` Event

-Creating the event hander in this manner will cause the following code to be automatically added to the ASP.NET page's code portion:
+Creating the event handler in this manner will cause the following code to be automatically added to the ASP.NET page's code portion:

 [!code-csharp[Main](custom-formatting-based-upon-data-cs/samples/sample14.cs)]